 It is best if all decision makers are present so we can get a sense of everyones hopes and challenges.

-- Introductions: General pleasantries, getting to know you better, introductions, information about the Interior Decorator including credentials, about their business and themselves, etc.
+- Introductions: General pleasantries, getting to know you better, introductions, information about the team including credentials, about their business and themselves, etc.

-- Contact: Gathering general information such as project address, best ways to contact you, appointment availability, etc.
+- Contact: Gathering general information such as project address (if different), best ways to contact you, appointment availability, etc.

 - Project: Scope of work to be complete, rooms to incorporate, what purpose each room will serve, how it will be used, people who use the space and style of those rooms, etc.